St Peter and St Paul's Catholic Voluntary Academy: History

 In 1949, Lincoln's two thousand Roman Catholics were told that they needed to raise around £75,000 for alterations to St Hugh's RC school, and for a new secondary modern school in Boultham.
 The school was built in the late 1950s.
-When the school opened in 1959, it was very small and could only hold a limited number of pupils; over time the school added additional buildings, and several different subjects were included in the curriculum, such as woodwork and metalwork, but these were dropped through curriculum change.
+When the school opened in 1957, it was very small and could only hold a limited number of pupils; over time the school added additional buildings, and several different subjects were included in the curriculum, such as woodwork and metalwork, but these were dropped through curriculum change.

+The official opening was on the afternoon of Wednesday 3 April 1957, with two catholic bishops, and fifty Catholic priests.
+The Bishop of Salford George Beck gave an address, and the Bishop of Nottingham, Rt Rev Edward Ellis, blessed the interior and exterior with holy water.
+The chairman of Lincoln Education Committee attended, Mr A.H.
+Briggs, and the Dean of Lincoln, Rt Rev Colin Dunlop.
+It was built by M J Gleeson, with a local office at Hykeham Hall, in North Hykeham.
+It cost £63,000.
+It had five classrooms and three practical rooms, for 150 children.

 A new church, costing £50,000, was planned to be built; the school hall took the place of a catholic church on Sundays, in the 1960s.
 The £80,000 church opened at Christmas 1967, with the first priest, 41-year-old Peter Tierney, arriving from Swadlincote in September 1968; he came from Leicester, having attended Wyggeston Grammar School for Boys.
 The new RC church was consecrated on 12 September 1968 by Archbishop Igino Eugenio Cardinale, of the Apostolic Nunciature to Great Britain.